Allegheny County Children's Fund Working Group Community Meetings

 The Allegheny County Children’s Fund Working Group also developed three online surveys (one for parents/caregivers, one for parents/caregviers in Spanish, and one for providers) to collect the input of families, caregivers, and educators who were unable to attend one of the Community Meetings in person.

 About the Allegheny County Children’s Fund Working Group

-County Executive Rich Fitzgerald convened the Allegheny County Children’s Fund Working Group in spring 2019.
+County Executive Rich Fitzgerald convened the Allegheny County Children’s Fund Working Group in March 2019 for an intensive six-month process.
 At that time, he outlined the purpose of the group:

 “Ensuring that the children in Allegheny County have the best services available to them is important to me and is why I’ve put this working group together.
 Children who have access to quality early childhood learning have improved social skills, better grades, and enhanced attention spans.
 Children who have access to after school programs do better in school, have fewer behavioral problems, and do not become involved with crime as young adults,” said Fitzgerald.
 “We want that for all of our children.
 The effort last year resulted in having more than 250,000 voters say yes; this is important to them too.
 And many other voters wanted to know more – which is why I’ve convened this group, to help all of us put together what a countywide program can look like.”